 Peer motivation is one of the most effective forms of employee motivation.

-Employees form the culture of an organisation.
+Employees form the culture of an organization.
 And when you hire an employee, it is important to check if he/she will fit in that culture.
-Whether they’ll be able to work in a team, be helpful to others and engage in open communication.
+Whether they’ll be able to work in a team, be helpful to others and, engage in open communication.